VLSLOHITH/OptiLapAdvisor/README.md

 We have used IQR method for detecting the outliers and excluding them from the data which we use for our model.

+## Creating the Model:
+We employ clustering to identify laptops that closely match the requirements sought by the finder.
+Specifically, we utilize Agglomerative Hierarchical Clustering instead of K-means due to its iterative nature.
+In Agglomerative Hierarchical Clustering, clusters are formed every time the data is updated, offering a fresh approach to grouping.
+This differs from K-means, which stores previous clusters, requiring us to then determine which cluster aligns with our specified requirements.